Figures logo

 What is the compensation cycle review?

 It typically involves assessing and updating salary structures, conducting salary reviews, and implementing changes based on various factors such as market conditions, employee performance, and budget considerations.
-The compensation cycle review ensures that salaries remain competitive, equitable, and aligned with the organization's strategic goals.
+The compensation cycle review ensures that salaries remain competitive, equitable, and aligned with the organisation's strategic goals.

 How to evaluate your salary review process?